threefoldtech/info_grid/src/farmers/farmerbot/farmerbot.md

 If you have any questions, please let us know.

-You can ask questions on this [Threefold Forum post](https://forum.threefold.io/t/farmerbot-basic-guide-for-qa-net/3845).
+You can ask questions on this [ThreeFold Forum post](https://forum.threefold.io/t/farmerbot-basic-guide-for-qa-net/3845).